Independence High School (Charlotte, North Carolina): Athletics

-During the 2000s, the Independence varsity football team, coached by Tom Knotts and Bill Geiler, won 109 straight games, that included seven straight North Carolina High School Athletic Association (NCHSAA) State Championships (4–AA).
+During the 2000s, the Independence varsity football team, coached by Tom Knotts and Bill Geiler, won 109 straight games, that included seven straight North Carolina High School Athletic Association State Championships (2000 4A, 2001 4A, 2002 4AA, 2003 4AA, 2004 4AA, 2005 4AA, 2006 4AA).
 Their streak ended on September 1, 2007, when Cincinnati Ohio's Elder High School defeated Independence in overtime, 41–34.
-Independence holds the national record winning streak for a public school football team, with 109 straight wins without a loss.
-De La Salle High School holds the longest win streak overall, private or public, with 151 wins.
+Independence holds the national record winning streak for a public high school football team, with 109 straight wins without a loss.
+De La Salle High School holds the longest win streak overall, private or public, with 151 straight wins.

-Former Head Coach Tom Knotts has won a North Carolina 4A record of seven state championships, six state championships won at Independence and one at West Charlotte.
-Coach Knotts has taken every school he has coached at to the state championship game.
+Coach Tom Knotts served as head coach of Independence in six of their seven state championships during their streak.
+Knotts would win a North Carolina 4A (North Carolina's former highest classification) record of seven state championships, six state championships won at Independence and one at West Charlotte.
 He also has the best winning percentage of any NC head football coach to coach at least 20 years or longer.
-Knotts became known for turning formerly average teams into powerhouse programs (Harding, Independence, Dutch Fork).
+Knotts became known for turning formerly average football teams into powerhouse programs.

-The Patriots would continue their winning streak in the absence of Head Coach Tom Knotts in 2004.
-In that year, Independence had its strongest year of its streak and the most dominant year in the history of the state averaging 54 points a game and averaging 8 points against them.
+In 2004, Coach Knotts left for a season to be the quarterbacks coach for the Duke Blue Devils football program.
 During Coach Knotts absence, Bill Geiler took over head coaching duties.
-Coach Knotts left for a season to be the quarterbacks coach for the Duke Blue Devils football program, but returned to Independence after a single season at his alma mater.
+The Patriots would continue their winning streak during that season, with Independence having the most dominant year in the history of the state averaging 54 points a game and averaging only 8 points against them.
+The 2004 Independence football team ended that year being the North Carolina 4AA state champions and were also selected by USA High School Football as that years national champions.

+Coach Tom Knotts returned as head coach for the 2005 season, where Independence would go on to win three more state championships in a row, without a loss each of those seasons.
 After Coach Tom Knotts left Independence in 2009, Coach Bill Geiler took back over as head coach for three years from 2010–2012.

-During their long winning streak, the Independence football team was invited to appear on the NFL pre-game show before the Carolina Panthers game on Sunday, October 1, 2006.
+During Independence's long winning streak, the football team was invited to appear on the NFL pre-game show before the Carolina Panthers game on Sunday, October 1, 2006.